How To Build an Engaged Lead Pipeline with LinkedIn in 2021

 LinkedIn is a professional network, after all.
 Not to mention, it’s “the world’s largest professional network,” according to LinkedIn.
 Any marketing professional who claims to be using social media but ignores LinkedIn is doing their business a disservice.

-So what’s the first step to building an engaged pipeline on the platform?
+So what’s the first step to building an engaged pipeline on the platform that eventually leads to increased inbound sales and revenue?

 One of the most important things to work on is optimizing your personal and business profile.
-More than any other social platform, this is important because LinkedIn wants to know who they are hearing from and ensure they don’t have any red flags.
+More than any other social platform, this is important because LinkedIn wants to know who they are hearing from and are credible.
+Additionally, an optimized profile allows you to increase your discoverability on the platform.

 What do I mean by this?

-Also, make sure your headline says who you are and what you do.
+Your headline is equally crucial — it communicates who you are and what you do.
 It takes a few seconds for a prospect to determine if there is a fit for your business.
 When they only see your headline, they will decide if it’s worth reading, and your profile views will go up.
 Make sure you give people a good reason to continue reading your profile.

+The summary section is a prime opportunity to make a lasting impression.
 Your summary is another place to make a statement and capture the attention of someone who will read about you.
 Make sure this is a paragraph that tackles who you are, what you do, and how it will benefit them.
-You can toss in some keywords here if it fits but don’t try to force it.
-Let it flow naturally.
+Add keywords that describe your expertise and experience, so that your profile is discoverable by prospects.
+However, keywords in LinkedIn are like SEO keywords; you don’t want to overuse them

-Once you have completely optimized your profile for your target audience, what next?
+Once you have completely optimized your profile for your target audience, what’s next?

-Step Three: Follow up with old leads before targeting new ones.
+Step 2: Follow up with old leads before targeting new ones.

 Instead of jumping into the deep end and reaching out to a considerable volume of people with who you don’t have any real connections, stay true to your community and send follow-up messages to existing customers.